 1. Try mending instead of throwing away

-One good example is socks, especially kids socks quickly tend to have holes.
+One good example is socks, especially kids socks quickly tend to be worn out.
 These days we can easily and cheaply get new ones rather than mending, but I found myself automatically choose the latter option.
 I learnt that there's another upcycle example for repairing clothes called "darning".

 Another attempt is dyeing the stained white shirt with persimmon juice.
 It added the beautiful unique texture to the original one, which I really love.

 I found that in Kintsugi process I use many tissues for wiping and cleaning Urushi and other ingredients.
-I started wondering if it's reasonable to waste those resources to mend other things.
-Then I got to use worn-out clothes instead of tissues as much as possible.
+I started wondering if it's reasonable to waste those resources to mend other items.
+So I got to use worn-out clothes instead of tissues as much as possible.